CDH-SC/ruskin/README.md

 3. **Commit** changes to your own branch
 4. **Push** your work back up to your fork
 5. Submit a **Pull request** so that we can review your changes
+6. Always have someone else review your changes.
+Never approve your own pull request

 Note: Be sure to merge the latest from "upstream" before making a pull request!: